art-e-fact/navigation2_ignition_gazebo_example/README.md

 docker/build.sh
 ```
 2. Save `.env.sample` as `.env` and fill the missing variables
-    - ARTEFACTS_KEY can be generated at the project-settings page of the Artefacts CI dashboard
+    - ARTEFACTS_KEY can be generated at the project-settings page of the [Artefacts CI dashboard](https://app.artefacts.com/)
 3. Run the selected tests in docker
 ```sh
 docker run --rm --env-file=.env -e ARTEFACTS_JOB_NAME=nav2 nav2-gz
 ```
+ - You can change the `headless` setting to `False` in the `artefacts.yaml` to run the tests with GUI